Using a ‘Personal Property Memorandum’ With Your Will

 • Don't include items that you've already specifically left in your will.
 You don't want the memorandum to contradict your will.

 • Clearly describe items so that they won't be confused with a similar item.
-Many statutes require that objects be described "with reasonable certainty."
-The point is to make it possible for your personal representative (executor) to identify the objects and distribute them to the right recipients.
+Many states' laws require that objects be described "with reasonable certainty."
+The point is to make it possible for your personal representative (also called an "executor") to identify the objects and distribute them to the right recipients.

-• If there's any reason to think that your personal representative won't know who a beneficiary is, or how to get in touch with a beneficiary, include information that will help, such as the person's address and relationship to you.
+• If there's any reason to think that your personal representative won't know who a beneficiary is, or how to get in touch with a beneficiary, include information that will help, such as the person's mailing address, phone number, email address, and relationship to you.

 When you're finished, sign and date the memorandum.
-Not every state requires memoranda to be dated, but it's always a good idea.
+Not every state requires a memorandum to be dated, but it's always a good idea.
 If you end up making more than one memorandum over your lifetime, the latest one will be the one that is followed after your death.
-You don't need witnesses to watch you sign, and you don't need to have your signature notarized.
+(Remember that you don't need witnesses to watch you sign, and you don't need to have your signature notarized.)

 Keep the memorandum with your will, in a place where your personal representative will be able to find it easily.